jcmrs/copilot-configuration/README.md

 See [CHANGELOG.md](CHANGELOG.md) for recent updates.
 Core folders: `/docs` (documentation), `/copilot` (prompts/config), `/webapp` (Next.js app).

+---

 ## Project Overview & Brief

 > **Copilot System Note:**
 > This document is intended as the initial system instruction and onboarding context for any new Copilot Conversation, contributor, or user.

-**Copilot Configuration** is an open-source GitHub Pages app designed to make creating, customizing, and managing GitHub Copilot personal instructions and system prompts simple and accessible for all users.
-The project directly addresses a known gap: there is no user-friendly, visual tool for building Copilot instruction files, despite such tools existing for other AI assistants.
+**Copilot Configuration** is an open-source GitHub Pages app designed to make creating, customizing, and managing GitHub Copilot personal instructions and system prompts simple and accessible for [...]

 ---